jamulussoftware/jamuluswebsite/wiki/en/Installation-for-Windows.md

 You may or may not need to experiment a bit depending on your sound hardware.
 If everything works out of the box, you don't need to do anything.

-**Tip:** Set up your sound card while you're [connected to a server](Getting-Started#connecting-to-a-server-and-testing-your-sound) to hear your instrument or voice and check if everything is correctly set up; but first read on.
+**Tip:** Set up your sound card while you're [connected to a Server](Getting-Started#connecting-to-a-server-and-testing-your-sound) to hear your instrument or voice and check if everything is correctly set up; but first read on.

 Before you start with Jamulus: